Why Do Airlines Have 2 Pilots? Exploring the Importance of Dual-Pilot Systems in Aviation Safety

 A dual-pilot Flight is where two pilots, usually known as the captain and first officer, share the duties of flying the aircraft, monitoring all onboard instruments, and ensuring a secure and successful flight from start to finish.

-The captain is the pilot in command and is responsible for ensuring the flight's safety.
+The captain is the pilot flying in command and is responsible for ensuring the flight's safety.
 They are the most experienced pilot and have the final say in all decisions made during the flight.
 In addition, the captain is responsible for the overall management of the flight, including supervising the first officer, communicating with air traffic control, and making critical decisions in case of emergencies.

 The Significance of Dual-Pilot Systems